Divya260406/Covid-Dashboard/README.md

-Absolutely 👍 I’ll give you a **complete `README.md` file** in one block so you can just copy–paste it directly.

-Here’s the final version:

----

 # 🦠 Covid Dashboard

 A data visualization and analytics dashboard built with **Django**, **Plotly**, and **Matplotlib** to explore COVID-19 trends.